kovidgoyal/kitty/docs/remote-control.rst

 Now, let's open a new tab::

-   kitty @ new-window --new-tab --tab-title "My Tab" --keep-focus bash
+   kitty @ launch --type=tab --tab-title "My Tab" --keep-focus bash

 This will open a new tab running the bash shell with the title "My Tab".
 We can change the title of the tab with::